 The trouble with TV shows going into live entertainment spaces is that the audience may forget how to behave as certain boundaries are blurred.

-There was some bittersweet irony, however, as the noisy Westlife "super fan" was unblissfully unaware that she was ruining the show for not only vast swathes of the Level 2 audience but also the individual experience of Nicky Byrne's mother who was seated directly in front of her.
+That's where, when notified, the team at The Hydro should have stepped in and resolved the issue, which was unfortunately not the case during this matinee - yes, matinee - performance.
+There was some bittersweet irony, however, as the noisy Westlife "super fan" was unblissfully unaware that she was ruining the show for not only vast swathes of the Level 2 audience but also Nicky Byrne's mother, who was seated directly in front of her.

-Overall, judges Len Goodman, Bruno Tonioli and director Craig Revel Horwood were the pivots upon which the glitter ball continued to successfully turn - and the reason why prime time continues to 'Keep Dancing!' almost 10 years after the show's 'Come Dancing' meets 'Strictly Ballroom' reboot.
+Overall, judges Len Goodman, Bruno Tonioli and director Craig Revel Horwood were the pivots upon which the glitter ball continued to successfully turn - and the reason why prime time continues to 'Keep Dancing!' almost 10 years after the show's modern reboot.